TERMS OF SERVICE

 Violations of the Child Protection Act should be reported to the U.S. Customs Agency at 1-800-BEALERT.

-SHOPINGSERVER datacenter infrastructure including network, leased hardware, co-location services, and other hardware located in the facility may only be used for lawful purposes.
+Ded9 Datacenter infrastructure including network, leased hardware, co-location services, and other hardware located in the facility may only be used for lawful purposes.
 Transmission, distribution, or storage of any information, data or material in violation of United States or the European Union and internationally, or by the common law, is prohibited.
 This includes, but is not limited to, material protected by copyright, trademark, trade secret, or other intellectual property rights; including creating, utilizing, distributing unauthorized copies of software, or the use of BitTorrent or other types of technologies utilized in the distribution of illegally copied materials.
 If Customer copies, distributes or installs software in defiance of the license agreement, Customer is violating federal copyright law.
-SHOPINGSERVER will cooperate with all law enforcement agencies in relation to alleged copyright infringement housed in our datacenters.
+Ded9 will cooperate with all law enforcement agencies in relation to alleged copyright infringement housed in our Datacenter.

 Contact the abuse department to report copyright infringement.

 Data Unlawful or Against the Terms: Promoting violation of the law or the Terms by hosting data that facilitates the violation is prohibited, including but not limited to:

 Hosting web pages that detail the methodology of committing unlawful acts, or acts violating this Terms.